mohmmdkhosravi/ML-Aliyari-CUIR/README.md

- i added a readme.md file in this project.
+ I added a readme.md file in this project. this is a modified of this "readme" file.